owncast/owncast.github.io/docs/chat/chat-authentication.md

 You can access the authentication options via the chat dropdown menu in the upper right of the page.

+## Fediverse Authentication (FediAuth)

+Using your Fediverse account you can be sent a one time use code to verify your identity and authenticate yourself with Owncast chat.
+Fediverse support must be enabled on the Owncast server for this feature to be available.

+This is done by sending a direct message to your account.
+If you do not receive this message make sure you can accept direct messages.

+These codes expire, so you will need to request a new one if necessary.

 ## IndieAuth

 IndieAuth is an open standard decentralized authentication protocol that enables services to verify the identity of a user represented by a URL.
 This means anybody that has an existing URL that supports IndieAuth can use it to authenticate with Owncast chat.